Circular-TwAIn/Onboarding-Guide/Componentmanufacturer.md

 ## Data space
 To share this DPP with certified users of a data space, a data space connector like the [Eclipse Dataspace Connector](https://github.com/eclipse-edc/Connector) or [TRUE connector](https://github.com/Engineering-Research-and-Development/true-connector) is used.
-Each company in a data space is certified by the Identity Provider of the data space.
-The Identity Provider will create a certificate file for your connector to verify you in the data space.
-If no Identity Provider is available, you can choose to become the Identity Provider by hosting this service: [IdentityHub](https://github.com/eclipse-edc/IdentityHub)
+Each company in a data space is certified by Identity Providers of the data space.
+The Identity Provider can be a wallet for decentralized identities to verify you in the data space.
+In this case, hosting this service: [IdentityHub](https://github.com/eclipse-edc/IdentityHub) is necessary.
+A simpler approach is a central IdentityProvider like Omejdn https://github.com/Fraunhofer-AISEC/omejdn-server.
+This server will be used to generate tokens with which access is verified.
+A traditional IdentityProvider can also be hosted with Keycloak, Hydra, etc.

 If you choose the Eclipse Dataspace Connector as your connector, CircularTwAIn provides an easy-to-use EDC extension to share your DPP with less effort:
 [EDC Extension for AAS](https://github.com/Circular-TwAIn/EDC-Extension-for-AAS)